 When it comes to housecleaning, a cordless stick vacuum is considered a jack of all trades.
 These devices can vacuum hard floors and carpets, sweep cobwebs from the ceiling, suck dust from drapes, and clean upholstery.
 With the right attachment, they can even clear up debris accumulated within long-neglected air vents.

 A couple of years ago, I purchased my first robotic vacuum cleaner.
 While useful, this bulky device could not reach every crevice and corner within the house.
 These areas were expertly handled by my cordless vacuum (a Jimmy JV51).

-After several years of hard use, however, the Jimmy’s battery life is beginning to fade.
+After several years of hard use, however, the Jimmy’s battery life was beginning to fade.
 I needed something new.
 After some research, I chose Roborock’s new H6 cordless stick vacuum as its replacement.

 The Roborock H6 Adopt arrived packed securely within a sturdy cardboard box.
 This kit consists of the vacuum body, powered carpet brush, powered upholstery brush, utility brush, crevice tool, flex tube, and extension tube.
 Also provided are a mount, AC adaptor, and a user’s guide.
 The Roborock H6 Soft kit is similar but comes with a softer main brush, intended for hard floors, rather than the carpet brush.